Ylvauk/git-intro/readme.md

 > 5 min exercise, 5 min review

-Turn to the person next to you and discuss the questions below.
+In breakout rooms with groups or 2 or 3 discuss the questions below.
 After 5 minutes, we'll go over responses as a class.

 - Why might we want to have different versions of a file?